8 Great Rhythm Training Apps and Websites (2024)

 This beautifully designed app is a classic rhythm trainer app through which you get 252 progressive drills, which are for the most part randomly generated, so you can practice over and over again without fearing that it will get repetitive.

-This app is available on Android and Huawei platforms, with the iOS version announced for the end of 2020.
+This app is available on Android and Huawei platforms, with the iOS version announced by the end of 2020.

 You can get it for free, but this version is very limited and only gives you a glance at what this app can do.
-To get full access, you have to pay a one-time price of $3.99, which is really a bargain for an app this beautifully designed and versatile.
+To get full-access, you have to pay a one-time price, which is really a bargain for an app this beautifully designed and versatile.

 5. Polyrhythm – Poly Metronome

 Learning how to play simple rhythms is one thing, but tackling polyrhythms?
 It’s a feat not many musicians ever try to learn properly.

 But for the ones that do, there is a need for a training app to make it all at least a bit easier since it’s already complicated.